 At this writing self reliance expos might draw a thousand people and maybe 50-100 vendors, but not like much larger expos in the ’70’s and before Y2K.
 I was surprised when he said that most expo attendees are middle aged and upward.
 Young families and single adults aren’t generally going to expos.

 So where are they?
 Does that mean younger people aren’t getting prepared?
 Or does it mean they’re just not attending these shows?
 Are people not paying attention to the threats we’re facing?

 Is there a way to motivate family and friends, especially younger people, to start prepping?

-About three months back one of my readers suggested putting an ad in a major paper, like the New York Times, to make people aware.
-Around Easter time I wrote a post responding to that idea, which you can see here.
+One of my readers suggested putting an ad in a major paper, like the New York Times, to make people aware.
+I wrote a post responding to that idea, which you can see here.
 In a nutshell, I think the best approach to stirring up people is one on one.

 Carolyn Nicolaysen and I talked about this lack of interest in prepping and what can be done to get people motivated to prepare.
-Tuesday evening I was her guest on Ready or Not with Carolyn Nicolaysen.
-That’s her show on the Preparedness Radio Network, where you hear DestinySurvival Radio.
+I was her guest on Ready or Not with Carolyn Nicolaysen.

 Carolyn and I talked a while about why more people aren’t prepping.
 Are they burned out on all that’s in the news these days?
 Are they in denial?
-Does it take a disaster like the fires in Colorado or the tropical storm and flooding in Florida to get people’s attention?
+Does it take a disaster to get people’s attention?

 I think it could be each of those things to one degree or another.
 We’re living in a fragmented society.
 High tech gadgets and social media put us in touch with information, and I’m all in favor of being aware of what’s going on in our world and our local communities.
 But having knowledge doesn’t mean we’re wise.
 And, no, there’s not an app for everything.